tnt-freskim-veliu/livewire-spotlight-search/README.md

 ``Cmd+k``
 ``Cmd+/`` or by dispatching a browser event with name `open-spotlight`.

-Please don't forget change `tailwind.config.js` content part, by adding:
+Please don't forget to change `tailwind.config.js` content part, by adding:
-`./vendor/tnt-freskim-veliu/resources/views/*.blade.php'`.
+`./vendor/tnt-freskim-veliu/resources/views/*.blade.php`, so tailwind will recognise the classes that we use.

+Currently we support the dark mode and light mode by passing:
+`:on-dark-mode="bool""`

+## TODO
+Add command that will create spotlight search classes

 ### Changelog